 Interested in Visiting Tanzania?

-Sign up to do The Leap’s 10-week volunteering placement in Tanzania and you’ll get to enjoy all these wonderful cities (with the exception of Bagamoyo).
-The placement begins in Arusha, where you’ll spend a couple of days settling in and exploring the local highlights, before getting started on projects that include teaching local children, working on sustainable solar projects and grass rots projects with the Maasai women.
+Sign up to do program in Tanzania and you’ll get to enjoy all these wonderful cities (with the exception of Bagamoyo).
+The placement begins in Arusha for 4 weeks, where you’ll spend a couple of days settling in and exploring the local highlights, before getting started on projects that include teaching local children, working on sustainable solar projects and grass rots projects with the Maasai women.
 Spend your final week in Lake Manyara with the Maasai tribe and of course enjoying a safari.

 on 30 / 06 / 2015